chuahziyang/Personal-Portfolio/content/projects/bibo.md

 ---
 actions: [
   {
-    title: "Attendance Taking",
+    title: "Parade State",
     description: "Clerks will take parade state for their respective nodes.
-Node admins can also leave ART Status as well as comments which will be exported.", },
+Node admins can also leave ART Status as well as comments which will be exported daily.", },
   {
     title: "Live Data Syncing",